sematext/docs/docs/synthetics/status-pages.md

 title: Status Pages
 description: Communicate the status of your services to your customers using status pages

-Using Sematext Synthetics you can create public status pages to share the status and response time of your services to your customers.
+Using Sematext Synthetics you can create public status pages to share the status and response time of your services.
+Use the status pages to:

+* Communicate the status of your services to your customers
+* Share status updates to your customers during planned maintenance or outages
+* Create a dashboard of service status to share across internal teams

 ## Create Status Page